 The central concept in our proposal is to assure Entergy New Orleans books its authorized revenue for fixed cost recovery (no more, no less) regardless of whether electricity sales rise or fall between rate cases.

-We consider the proposal to be similar to ENO’s prior Formula Rate Plan, which also provided for automatic adjustments between rate cases to true-up actual collected revenues to authorized revenue.
-One major difference is that our proposal removes the “dead-band” (which otherwise allowed ENO to retain up to 40 bps of revenue overages or shortfalls before triggering an adjustment).
+We titled the proposal “Revised Formula Rate Plan” because we consider the proposal to be similar to ENO’s prior 2008-2012 Formula Rate Plan, which provided for automatic adjustments between rate cases to true-up actual collected revenues to authorized revenue.
+One major difference is that our proposal removes the “dead-band” (which otherwise allowed ENO to retain up to 40 bps of revenue overages or shortfalls before triggering an adjustment), and includes new incentives.

-Our proposal has four major components: A new rate case to set baseline rates
+Our proposal has four major components:

+Establishing baseline rates and authorized revenue;

-the periodic rate adjustment mechanism specific bonuses if ENO achieves certain specified goals, and fundamental program participation questions to be addressed.
+A periodic rate adjustment mechanism;

+Specific bonuses if ENO achieves certain specified goals; and,

+Additional points to be addressed.

 Establish baseline year.
-Essential starting point is City Council-approved rates and authorized revenues for ENO (including an approved return on equity).
+Essential starting point is City Council-approved rates and authorized revenues for ENO (including an approved return on equity) for a “test year” or baseline.
+Adjustments in subsequent periods will “true-up” actual revenues to this amount of approved revenue for fixed costs.

-The fact that ENO is operating with an expired FRP and “frozen” rates presents options for establishing the baseline of authorized revenues.
+The fact that ENO is operating with an expired FRP and “frozen” rates presents several options for establishing the baseline of authorized revenues.

-Option 1 is to undertake a new rate case in 2016.
-The Council would establish rates for a future test year or use authorized revenues from most recent Council-approved adjustments (2013 Resolution 8/8/2013) and Algiers FRP. [ TO DISCUSS ].
-The decoupling mechanism would be a pilot program.

-Option 2 is to undertake a new rate case in 2017 using 2016 as the test year.
-The decoupling mechanism would be a pilot program.

-Option 3 is to undertake a rate case in 2018 using 2017 as the test year,
+City Council will have multiple options to identify ENO’s authorized revenue for fixed cost recovery, including new rate case.
+We recognize this raised multiple issues tha exist whether or not the Council opts to implement a decoupling mechanism. [ TO DISCUSS ]

 When the next rate case occurs, Council would identify anticipated levels of usage among rate classes, specify authorized fixed costs recovery, including approved return on equity (ROE) for ENO.
 Rates would include all customary inputs -- recovery of variable operational costs, and other adjustments deemed appropriate by the Council.
 The decoupling adjustment mechanism (described below) would apply according to a schedule to be determined.

 Decoupling Implementation.
-Council would schedule regular adjustments for 3 years.
+Council would schedule regular adjustments.

-Establish a 3-year schedule and for periodic rate adjustments and a formula for each rate adjustment based upon the baseline authorized revenues.
+Establish a schedule for periodic rate adjustments and a formula for each rate adjustment based upon the baseline authorized revenues.

 Adjustments could occur quarterly, semi-annually, or annually.

+We propose a 3 year period for the program.

 At the end of each adjustment period, ENO would file a report with specified information needed to adjust rates for the subsequent period, including: